-DZUVEO was approved by the EC in June 2018, but we have not yet entered into a collaboration agreement with a strategic partner to commercialize DZUVEO in Europe.
+In June 2018, the EC granted marketing approval for DZUVEO but we have not yet entered into a collaboration agreement with a strategic partner to commercialize DZUVEO in Europe.
 If we are unable to enter into such an agreement, we may never generate revenues from sales of DZUVEO.
 If we are successful in identifying a commercial partner and entering into a collaboration agreement, we will be substantially dependent on this partner to successfully commercialize DZUVEO in Europe.
 Any failures in the commercialization of DZUVEO in Europe could have a significant adverse impact on our revenues and operating results.